Emmages | Strategic Corporate Event Photography

 • Fireside chats

-• Breakout sessions where leadership drops in
+• Breakout sessions where leadership appears

 3. Identify Key People and Relationships